-The agents often have access to more information than the principals.
-This is also called information asymmetry.
-The consequence of that is that the principal does not know exactly what the agent will do and decide.
-Nor can the principal always ensure that the agent acts in their interest.
+The consequence of that is that the principal does not know exactly what the agent will do and decide, but decisions have to be made in on behalf of the principals.
+Nor can the principal always ensure that the agent are acting in the best interest of the principals.
 The risk that an agent makes a bad decision, or that his policy conflicts with the principal’s interest is called agency cost.

-A solution for the principal agent problem is to ensure that the agents are offered the right incentives to act in ways envisioned by the principals.
+A solution to the principal agent problem is to ensure that the agents are offered the right incentives to act in ways envisioned by the principals.
+This is called to align interests.
 These costs are part of the agency costs and corporate governance.

 Real-world examples show that the agent doesn’t act with the interests of the principal in mind; instead they aim for their own goals.

 The principal agent problem can become more complex if an agent acts on behalf of multiple principals.
 When that is the case, all the principals have to agree to the agent’s objectives and policy.